alacritty/alacritty/README.md

 ### Windows

-On Windows the config file is located at:
+On Windows the config file should be put in:

 `%APPDATA%\alacritty\alacritty.yml`